Approximating spaces of Nagata dimension zero by weighted trees: Introduction

 We do not know if the constant \(8\lambda\) appearing in Corollary~\ref{cor:matousek} is sharp in general.
 In the following, we give a short outline of the proof of Theorem~\ref{thm:guptaGen}.
 The proof is done in three steps.
 First, we show that if \(\sep X> 0\), where

 and there are no pairwise distinct $x$, $y$, $z\in X$ satisfying $d(x,y)+d(y,z) = d(x,z)$, then Theorem~\ref{thm:guptaGen} is valid.
-To show this, we use a Whitney-type decomposition of \(E(X)\setminus X\), where \(E(X)\) denotes the injective hull of \(X\).
+To show this, we use a Whitney-type decomposition of \(E(X)\setminus X\), where \(E(X)\) denotes the injective hull of \(X\) (see Section~\ref{sec:injective-hull} for the definition).
 This decomposition has been used by Gupta in \cite{MR1958411} and it also appears in the work of Matou\v{s}ek \cite{MR1056175}.